 Legendary play-by-play announcer Verne Lundquist is retiring from calling college football at the end of the season.
 We wrote this after he called Auburn's thrilling upset over Alabama in the 2013 "Iron Bowl."

 Verne Lundquist, the man behind two of the most famous calls in golf history, also announces other big sporting events.
 Who knew?

-The longtime sports broadcaster is in the limelight more than ever for being the main voice behind the legendary finish in Auburn's upset over top-ranked Alabama in last Saturday's "Iron Bowl."
+The longtime sports broadcaster is in the limelight more than ever for being the main voice behind the legendary finish in Auburn's upset over top-ranked Alabama in the 2013 "Iron Bowl."
 In the immediate aftermath, Lundquist didn't put the game on the same level as being a part of CBS' coverage of Jack Nicklaus' win at the 1986 Masters ("Yes Sir!"), but in a Monday interview with Newsday's Neil Best, he changed his mind:

 "For 27 years, having experienced [Jack] Nicklaus winning at Augusta in '86, I have been consistent and I've always said that that was the single greatest sporting event I've ever seen.